bilalahmad99/github-action-trigger-awx/README.md

 **NOTE**

 * Either **job_template_id** or **workflow_template_id** must be defined.
-* Workflow templates runs do not export any outputs.
+* Workflow template runs do not export any outputs.
 ---